elliot-hicks/video_segmentation/README.md

 The deeplab model proved very useful for this task, succeding in segmenting the people in all three images, even the one in the distance in the *far.mp4* file.
 Unfortunately this model was very limited in its application not providing instance based segmentation or confidence scores.

 The results are avaialable below:
+(you may have to press the link and download the "raw" file.)

 ## `close.mp4`
 <p align="center">